 International marriage information

 Not from around here?
 No problem.
 Even couples from outside the United States can be married in Las Vegas.
-Most countries will want a certified copy of your marriage certificate ($10) and an Apostille from the Nevada Secretary of State ($20).
-The Nevada Secretary of State can send the Apostille and certified marriage certificate copy directly to your government for you.
+Most countries will want a certified copy of your marriage certificate from the County Clerk's Office ($15) and an Apostille from the Nevada Secretary of State ($20).
+The Nevada Secretary of State can send the Apostille directly to your government for you.
 See, easy peasy.

 What marries in Vegas ...